 All clubs are required to demonstrate outreach efforts in at least three of the first four outreach methods listed below.

 For assistance, call your UCCE county office.
 To document your club's outreach efforts attach copies of flyers, newspaper articles, media releases and lists of personal contacts made to this form.
 Give a copy of this information to your UCCE county office.

 METHOD DATE(S) NUMBER COMMENTS Mass media, including radio, newspaper, TV Sept.
 25, 2012 1 News release featured in Townville Newspaper about 4-H open house.
-July 1, 2012 1 "Join 4-H" county newsletter article inviting youth and families to join our club.
+July 1, 2012 1 - "Join 4-H" county newsletter article inviting youth and families to join our club.
 Newsletters, posters, flyers, announcements Oct.
-10, 2012 1200 Flyer inviting youth and families to join our club.
+10, 2012 1200 - Flyer inviting youth and families to join our club.
 Distributed to 4 schools.
 Personal letters inviting select people to participate in the program (potential members and adult volunteers).
 Aug.
 1, 2012 18 - Notes to families inviting them to club meetings.
 Personal contacts (phone, in person) to inform them about 4-H and encourage their participation (potential members and adult volunteers).
 2012-2013 56 4-H office referrals.
 Called 16 families and invited them to 4-H club meetings.
-Talked to 40 families responding to flyers and invited them to our meetings.
-Community and school groups contacted with information, or through community service Oct.
-10, 2012 Jan.
-19, 2013 1 School outreach campaign listed above.
-Did a Revolution of Responsibility service project with the Boys and Girls Club.
+Talked to 40 families responding to flyers and invited them to our meetings. ✓ Community and school groups Oct.
+10, 2012 1 - School outreach campaign listed above. contacted with information, or through community service Jan.
+19, 2013 1 Did a service learning project with the Boys and Girls Club.
 April 12, 2013 1 - Petting Zoo at Crawford Elementary.
 Joint activities that resulted in integrated programs Jan.
-19, 2013 1 Revolution of Responsibility project listed above.
-Membership drive or promotional programs to reach minorities or females (e.g., festivals, fairs, displays) May 25, 2013 1 - Held a cultural festival open to the public.
-Adult volunteer recruitment and/or volunteer development/training June 24-30, 2013 3 Went to service groups to present and distribute flyers about volunteering for 4-H. Meeting places selected to encourage minority or female participation Other
+19, 2013 1 - Service learning project listed above.
+Membership drive or promotional programs to reach minorities or females (e.g., festivals, fairs, displays) May 25, 2013 1 - Held a cultural festival open to the public. ✓ Adult volunteer recruitment and/or volunteer development/training June 24-30, 2013 3 - Went to service groups to present and distribute flyers about volunteering for 4-H. Meeting places selected to encourage minority or female participation C Other